techidaily/site-ai-vdieo-software/source/_posts/best-free-video-editing-software-for-cutting-mp4-files-for-2024.md

 ## Best Free and Paid Movie Makers for Windows 10

 The list of things you should consider before you choose a video editing software for Windows10 is a lengthy one.
-There is no reason to spend a lot of money on an app that offers[professional video editing tools](https://tools.techidaily.com/wondershare/filmora/download/) if you’re just starting out since there are more affordable options that can help you create captivating videos.
+There is no reason to spend a lot of money on an app that offers [professional video editing tools](https://tools.techidaily.com/wondershare/filmora/download/) if you’re just starting out since there are more affordable options that can help you create captivating videos.
 Let's take a look at some of the best free and paid movie makers for Windows 10.

-#### 1. [Microsoft Photos](https://www.microsoft.com/en-us/p/microsoft-photos/9wzdncrfjbh4): Best Free Movie Maker for Windows10
+#### 1. Microsoft Photos

 **Price:** Free